 Here are the most likely reasons why your AC is leaking water and how to solve the issue.
 These issues usually call for professional assistance, but we’re here to assist you at All American Air Service Experts.
 We proudly offer Expert air conditioning repair in Daytona Beach supported by a 100% Satisfaction Guarantee.*

-1. Condensate Drain is Blocked
+1. Condensate Drain is Plugged

 2. Condensate Pump is Broken

-3. Evaporator Coil is Dirty or Broken
+3. Evaporator Coil is Grubby or Broken

 4. Evaporator Coil is Frosted Over